 Another use for a compass is when you don’t necessarily need to know the actual direction but are heading towards a particular feature that is visible from your start point but may not be visible throughout the hike because of dense vegetation or terrain.
 Taking a bearing to where you are heading to and follow your compass.
 To return to the starting location rotates the compass bezel 180 degree to return to the start.
 This is called a back bearing.

 These forms of navigation are probably the most common use for a compass that I see on the trail.
 While I do see individuals undertaking more complex compass use its not as common.

 The two most common brands of compasses on the Australian market today are Suunto and Silva.
 I own one of each of these brands for different reasons.
-If you only carry a compass for direction finding and taking simple bearings look at either the Suunto A-30 compass or the Silva Ranger Compass, which are very similar in features and priced under $60.00.
+If you only carry a compass for direction finding and taking simple bearings look at either the Suunto A-30 compass priced at under AUD$60.00.